-I visited a Bulldog breeder yesterday and noticed all the Bulldog puppies had very tiny tails that it almost look like they had no tails at all.
-As a breeder, she would have her Bulldogs mate before they’re too old to breed and took the time to explain to me all about Bulldog tail.
+I visited a Bulldog breeder yesterday and noticed all the Bulldog puppies had very tiny tails that almost look like they had no tails at all.
+This breeder had different color French Bulldogs including Pied French Bulldogs.
+She took the time out of her day to explain to me all about Bulldog tails.
 You’re here because you’re also wondering the same thing.

 Do Bulldogs have tails?
 Yes, bulldogs have tails.
 But they can be a bit hard to spot at times.
 Bulldog tails are usually small and curled, but you’d also see some Bulldogs sporting a noticeably long tail.

 The Bulldog is a term we use to refer to the English Bulldog.
 There’s also the American Bulldog, the French Bulldog, and the olde English Bulldog.
 All these Bulldogs have distinct tails in terms of shape and size.
 Some have a straight and long tail, whereas some have a curly or short and stumpy tail.

 For someone used to the lack of a tail on a Bulldog, a Bulldog with a tail would look like an oddity.
 That’s because most Bulldogs we see are born with a tiny tail that sticks close to their behinds, making it hard to notice.

 However, you will rarely come across a Bulldog with full tail.
 A Bulldog full tail is what you’d call the typical long tail that most other dogs have, bringing us to the next question.